Back to blog

 Q: Can you elaborate on the innovation hubs Reos has facilitated?

 One of the things we find important at Reos is being able to nurture a portfolio of initiatives to address challenges.
-That means that, rather than saying, here's your challenge, we've now come up with the one best idea and we're going to just pour all the effort into this, we instead identify what the challenge is and then nurture as many possible solutions as is feasible to work to address that challenge.
+That means that, rather than saying, here's your challenge, we've now come up with the one best idea, and we're going to just pour all the effort into this, we instead identify what the challenge is and then nurture as many possible solutions as is feasible to work to address that challenge.
 This way, as we work toward solutions, everyone will have part of an answer.
-It's the act of having people both move forward in their own direction and share what is being learned as they go so that knowledge is shared across the network.
+It's the act of having people move forward in their own direction and share what is being learned as they go so that knowledge is shared across the network.

 Q: Can you elaborate on the accelerators?
-What are these and how do they support the project?
+What are these, and how do they support the project?

 Ian: The accelerators focus time and energy on projects that could achieve significant gains on challenges if those involved had more support.
 One major success coming out of the last accelerator focused on the creation of an endowment based in Southeast Alaska to support the work that's being done to achieve economic resiliency and stewardship of the land.
 The accelerator brought together people who’d had that idea for a while, and it was able to really focus that energy to get them in contact with resource people who had done similar work.
 This allowed for a focused conversation and facilitated exploration of these ideas.
 They’re now in a place a year and a half onwards where they've got the first bunch of funding and are now looking to ramp up by a huge degree to support that work.
-The accelerators are really about taking the beginnings of ideas or stuck ideas and focusing on them to accelerate their progress.
+The accelerators are about taking the beginnings of ideas or stuck ideas and focusing on them to accelerate their progress.

-Another outcome is that some of our community partners that were part of this working group got together and created a presentation that they gave to the U.S. Forest Service, challenging them in a cost-share agreement to create Indigenous Guardians programs over the next three years, modeled after Indigenous Guardians in Canada.
+Another outcome is that some of our community partners that were part of this working group got together and created a presentation they gave to the U.S. Forest Service, challenging them in a cost-share agreement to create Indigenous Guardians programs over the next three years, modeled after Indigenous Guardians in Canada.
 While there are similar programs that are popping up in the U.S., I think this is the first time it's in agreement with a federal agency.
-The resources of having the accelerator at that time, having the tools to facilitate and bring people together, and do it in a way that helps us address tensions was really enhanced by the work we've done with Reos.
+The resources of having the accelerator at that time, having the tools to facilitate and bring people together, and doing it in a way that helps us address tensions was really enhanced by the work we've done with Reos.

 KitasooBayJasonHouston-1 (1)

-Crystal: In the beginning there were a lot of questions and doubts as to whether people across the regions would find things in common and be willing to work together.
+Crystal: In the beginning, there were a lot of questions and doubts as to whether people across the regions would find things in common and be willing to work together.
 When we did the cross-regional gatherings with Reos, we quickly found that, yes, people do really benefit from connecting with each other.
 Regardless of the social and political context, the communities have similar challenges from colonization and assimilation, white supremacy in North America, and inequitable development.
 As we started weaving these networks together, we realized these rural and Indigenous communities shared similar goals, values, and challenges.
 We saw that our community partners were developing relationships in which they started to learn from each other.
 We could see innovation happening.

 Q: What have you learned so far about how to achieve sustainable economic development within these communities?

 Jacob: It's got to be rooted in place.
 You have to build a capacity.
 You can't come in and try to save anybody.
 This is a community-led process.
-You help them discover what is needed, what the opportunities are.
+You help them discover what is needed and what the opportunities are.
 Then you are helping them get there so that they’re taking ownership, that they’re implementing.
 You're building that leadership for the long term.

-Q: What is your hope for the future of the Emerald Edge and what is the end goal?
+Q: What is your hope for the future of the Emerald Edge, and what is the end goal?

 Ian: The future is about how we continue to leverage the ongoing capacity and work that's already been done to continue to meet the challenges the Emerald Edge faces.
 The end goal is thriving local and Indigenous communities living in thriving environments—the environment is thriving, the community is thriving, and the two are linked to each other.